verloin/myTestJenkins/README.md

-# myTestJenkins
-for testing on jenkins pipeline and monitoring and testing on prometheus
+# for learning Jenkins and Ansible

+added Jenkinsfile
+added check or install Prometheus and Grafana